orbeon/orbeon-forms-doc/Installation-~-Configuration-Properties.md

 </property>
 ```

+Property files are reloaded every time they are changed (after a short delay), however some properties are taken into account only when the server is first started.

+## Categories of properties

 Properties fall in two categories:

-- standard: defined by Orbeon Forms
+- *standard*, which means they are defined by Orbeon Forms
-- custom: defined by programmers
+- *custom*, which means they are defined by form authors, administrators or integrators

 All standard properties have standard values defined in built-in property files, described below, and can be overridden when needed.
-They are documented in sub-pages.

 In general, here is how you deal with properties:

-- look up the documentation for a given property
+- you look up the documentation for a given property
-- if needed, override it in `properties-local.xml` files under your web app's `WEB-INF/resources/config`
+- if needed, you set or override the property in `properties-local.xml`

-Property files are reloaded every time they are changed (after a short delay), however some properties are taken into account only when the server is first started.

 ## Setting and overriding properties

 To override properties, you create one of the following files under your web app's  `WEB-INF/resources/config`:

 * `properties-local.xml`
 * `properties-local-dev.xml`